cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--env $ENVIRONMENT_NAME` {{<prop-meta>}}optional{{</prop-meta>}}

-  - If defined, the changes will only apply to the specified environment.
+  - If defined, the operation will only apply to the specified environment.
 Refer to [Environments](/workers/platform/environments/) for more information.

 - `--prefix` {{<prop-meta>}}optional{{</prop-meta>}}
   - A prefix to filter listed keys.